Olin-DSA/DSA-17/DP/day02/README.md

 ## New Problems

-**Note: One of the following problems can be solved more efficiently without dynammic programming.
+**Note: One or more of the following problems can be solved more efficiently without dynammic programming.
 Don't feel forced to use DP if you think you have a better solution.**

 ### Unique BSTs (not too bad)